unovue/radix-vue/docs/content/meta/RangeCalendarRoot.md

     'default': 'false'
   },
   {
-    'name': 'startValue',
-    'description': '<p>The <code>start</code> value of the date range, which can exist prior to the true <code>value</code> being set, which is only set once a <code>start</code> and <code>end</code> value are selected.
-You can <code>@update:startValue</code> to a value to receive updates, but modifying this value outside the component will have no effect.
-To programmatically control the <code>start</code> value, use <code>v-model=&quot;value&quot;</code> and update the start property of the DateRange object.
-This is provided as a convenience for use cases where you want to display the selected start value outside the component before the value is set.</p>\n', 'type': 'DateValue',
-    'required': false
-  },
-  {
     'name': 'weekdayFormat',
     'description': '<p>The format to use for the weekday strings provided via the weekdays slot prop</p>\n', 'type': '\'narrow\' | \'short\' | \'long\'',